tensorflow/tensorboard/README.md

 share your ML experiments for free.
 For example, [this experiment][] shows a working example featuring the scalar dashboard.

+TensorBoard can run entirely offline on your local machine, in a corporate environment, or in a datacenter, without connecting to Google servers.
+There is one exception: the optional profile plugin, when active, connects to a Google-hosted CDN to load the Google Charts library.
+Your data is never shared with Google unless you explicitly upload it to [TensorBoard.dev][] for public viewing.

 [TensorBoard: Getting Started]: https://www.tensorflow.org/tensorboard/get_started
 [TensorBoard.dev]: https://tensorboard.dev
 [This experiment]: https://tensorboard.dev/experiment/AdYd1TgeTlaLWXx6I8JUbA/#scalars